Studios.

 Art begins with artists.

-We connect artists from supported studios in Australia and the UK with their international peers, arts professionals, and diverse audiences.
+We connect artists from supported studios with their international peers, arts professionals, and diverse audiences.
 Discover artists and international studios, starting with the selection below.
-More studios will be added to this page as the project develops.
+To-date we have included Australia and the UK only, since the project team are based in these countries.

 Get involved by contacting us here >